neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 can be added after sub-<label> (e.g. `sub-001_id-5645332`).

 ### Session
-If data for the subject were acquired across multiple sessions,then within the subject directory reside subdirectories named with the *required* prefix "ses", e.g. `ses-<label>`.
+Within the subject directory reside session subdirectories named with the *required* prefix "ses", e.g. `ses-<label>`.
 A session represents a recording, functional imaging or behavioural experimental session, and may contain multiple blocks, or runs, of data acquisition.
 Different sessions may have different combinations of datatypes. *optional* key - value pairs can be added after ses-<label>
 (e.g. `ses-001_date-220516`).